Skip to main content

 2. Bottom-up: Start with your specific customer and scale up.
 "There are 500,000 SMBs in our target segment.
 30% actively use project management tools.
 We can convert 5% in year one at $1,200/year = $9M SOM."

-Bottom-up is generally more credible because it forces you to justify each assumption with specific data.
+Bottom-up is generally more credible because it forces you to justify each assumption with specific data rather than applying percentage filters to large industry figures.

 Competitive Analysis Overview